Skip to content

 We’ve found that this mental fear of commitment often keeps prospective clients from exploring their payment options further.
 If they did, they would find out that the minimum mandatory premium payment due is only about 20%-30% of the maximum allowable premium.

-However, in order to maximize both early and long-term cash value performance of an IBC policy, you will want to pay as much premium as the IRS allows especially in the early years.
-Once clients understand this, they usually structure a policy to where they know they’ll be able to easily cover the minimum under any circumstances as well as most likely being able to hit the IRS’s maximum allowable limit under normal circumstances.
+However, in order to maximize both early and long-term cash value performance of an IBC policy, you will want to pay as much premium as the IRS allows, especially in the early years.
+Once clients understand this, they usually structure a policy to where they know they’ll be able to easily cover the minimum under any circumstances, as well as most likely being able to hit the IRS’s maximum allowable limit under normal circumstances.

-So really once clients reframe this initial fear of commitment, their policy due date becomes less of a problem with infinite banking and more of a privilege!
+Once clients reframe this initial fear of commitment, their policy due date becomes less of a problem with infinite banking and more of a privilege!

 Indexed Universal Life (IUL) for retirement is ideal.
 This is because IUL allows for tax-free withdrawals up to basis and tax-exempt policy loans.